cwinters8/jd-scheduler/README.md

 ## Initial release goals

 - [x] an admin should be able to create a new calendar with an arbitrary title
-- [ ] a user should be able to authenticate (via Stytch?) as a unique user
+- [x] a user should be able to authenticate (via Stytch & Google) as a unique user
+- [ ] an admin should be able to add email addresses to a volunteer list. new members would be sent invites to login to the scheduler. only admin-provided emails should be able to login.
+- [ ] get auth working in the hosted app on repl.it
+- [ ] configure oauth scopes for accessing the Calendar API
-  - user roles:
+- [ ] handle user roles:
-    - admin
+  - ~~admin~~ admin users will be handled later - for now everything they need to do will be via Google services manually
   - volunteer
   - recruit
 - [ ] a volunteer should be able to add themself to a shift
 - [ ] a recruit should be able to select a 15 min block of time from within scheduled shifts
   - [ ] the recruit should receive an email with a calendar invite